LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Overview
 --------

-The `lgtunit.lgt` source file contains a simple framework for defining and running unit tests in Logtalk.
+The `lgtunit.lgt` source file implements a framework for defining and running unit tests in Logtalk.
 The `lgtunit_messages.lgt` source file defines the default translations for the messages printed when running unit tests.
 These messages can be intercepted to customize output, e.g. to make it less verbose, or to integrate this tool with e.g. GUI IDEs.
 For more information on these entities, open the `docs/tools.html` file in a web browser.

+This framework can be used for testing both Logtalk and Prolog code.
+However, some features (notably, code coverage) are only available when testing Logtalk code.

 All source files are formatted using tabs (the recommended setting is a tab width equivalent to 4 spaces).